CedricDeVijt/ComputerScienceNotes/Bachelor 3/Software engineering/6 Testing.md

-# Software Testing: Principles, Techniques, and Strategies

 This chapter provides a comprehensive overview of software testing, emphasizing its role as a risk reduction activity to ensure system reliability.
 It covers the timing, purpose, and execution of testing, along with key terminology, techniques, and strategies.
 The content is structured to clarify the distinction between verification and validation, explore white-box and black-box testing methods, and address practical considerations like when to stop testing.
 By linking testing to risk management and quality assurance, this chapter equips learners with a holistic understanding of testing in software development.

-## When to Test: Aligning Testing with Development Processes
+## 6.1 When to Test: Aligning Testing with Development Processes

 Testing should commence as early as possible to mitigate risks and ensure alignment with project schedules.
 The **Unified Process** and **V-Model** provide frameworks for integrating testing throughout the development lifecycle.
 Early testing reduces the cost of fixing defects and builds confidence in the system’s reliability.